davidbrochart/jupyterlab-remote-contents/README.md

 jupyter server --ServerApp.ip='127.0.0.1' --ServerApp.port=8000 --ServerApp.allow_origin='http://127.0.0.1:8888'
 ```

-In JupyterLab, click `Remote Contents (not connected)` on the left panel, then click on the folder icon `Connect to Jupyter Server`.
+In JupyterLab, click on the list icon "Remote Contents (not connected)" on the left panel, then click on the folder icon "Connect to Jupyter Server".
 You should be prompted to enter the Jupyter server URL.
-Enter e.g. `http://127.0.0.1:8000/?token=87b355dd7a53f5bbe05a159239c93c9183ee12f9fe67f071` (don't forget the token if you have one).
-If you hover over the icon on the left
-panel, you should now see something like `Remote Contents at http://127.0.0.1:8000/` (instead of `(not connected)`).
+Enter e.g. "http://127.0.0.1:8000/?token=87b..." (don't forget the token if you have one).
+If you hover over the icon on the left panel, you should now see something like "Remote Contents at http://127.0.0.1:8000/" (instead of "not connected").

 ## Contributing